ngjunsiang/laymansguide-src/season4/issue050/issue050.md

 **Previously:** A file consists of data, preceded by a file header which describes the data.
 Software (including operating systems) detect the kind of data contained in a file by 1) glancing at the file extension, 2) looking at its declared MIME type (if any), and 3) checking the file header.

 I took a small detour in Issue 49 to talk about how files are stored and how the operating system identifies them.
-This issue, let’s pick up where we left off in Issue 48 about complex data types, and encapsulated data (data in a shell of metadata in a shell of metadata …)
+This issue, let’s pick up where we left off in Issue 48 about complex data types, and encapsulated data (data in a shell of metadata in a shell of metadata …).

-Video files can contain contain multiple data streams: video, audio, and text.
+Video files can contain multiple data streams: video, audio, and text.
 That makes them a pretty complex type of file in which we can embed other types of data.
 But they are not the only complex file type.
 We deal with them every time we create a new Microsoft Office document, be it in Word, Powerpoint, or Excel.
 You can embed images, videos, fonts, and even stranger objects in Microsoft Word.
 How does a simple DOCX or PPTX document keep it all together?

 We are going to dig into a webpage document and a Word document and see what it looks like in there.